 Don't break the habit.
 Just like when you're getting in the habit of working out, as soon as you take a rest day, you risk turning one rest day into multiple rest days and then getting back to exercising … when?
 In the new year?
 I mean, come on.
 We've all done it.
 Don't do that with writing.

 Make it easier.
 If you are struggling or limited on time and really want to press the easy button, find an AI tool you like.
-The easiest one to get started with is Jarvis and I've written a full guide to Jarvis on my blog.
+The easiest one to get started with is Jasper and I've written a full guide to Jasper on my blog.
 Some people may think it's cheating – especially book writers – but being able to command a robot to write with you is pretty neat, if you ask me.

 I write every day as if my life depends on it, because it does.
 The life I created did not magically appear.
 I worked hard for it and I wouldn't have this view from my kitchen table if I didn't stick with writing.